SonnyK33/obsidian/The Rise of Carry - WIP.md

 - The last stage of a currency carry bubble is when people are just throwing money in to sell volatility rather than capture any rate differential (see Australia example below).
 This is apparent since the differential narrows right before the end.
 - EMs are analogous to marginal levered speculators in developed markets.
 They rely on capital flows and will demand liquidity in a crisis.
 They've been enabled by central banks and the IMF.
 Carry can be a lubricant and helpful to those seeking capital.
 The problem is when it dominates and becomes exploitive between seekers and providers of carry.
 	- EM's typically run CA deficit and have to pay carry to get investment from developed countries.
 The problem is when the capital flow itself drives the EM economy.
 The key differentiator is the existence of profitable investments at the country's cost of capital (i.e. the cost of equity).
+-  carry regime results in the worst of both - returns associated with deflation and risk tolerance associated with Inflation.
+Deflation because of the debt that weighs down growth.
+There is an inflection point though through which risk assets perform well
+- carry restructures economies ([[Volatility Machine]] makes the same argument). e.g. economy may become more geared to consumer lending
+- in the interim, before the bubble pops, GDP growth can increase.
+In this case, more GDP growth results in negative growth in the future
+- backwardated forward curves (e.g. oil) can bring in carry traders hoping to roll up the curve.
+By buying oil forward, you are giving credit to high cost producers; it's analogous to buying their bonds.
+In that way, playing for the roll yield enables other carry traders (high cost producers with high capex and financing costs).
+Without the carry traders, producers would anticipate lower prices in the future and sell now, which would bring down spot prices.
+There is some nuance here though, as the convenience yield is real and will keep the curve inverted.
+- When one carry trade ends, investors may find another one to hide in before the whole thing comes crashing down (e.g. oil in 2008)
+- Trading with the market (i.e. with the trend) is long volatility and has a cost proportional to volatility ([[Second Leg Down]] makes the same point)